bradeneast/bradeneast.com/posts/_blog/Styling pseudo elements with vanilla javascript - the easy way.md

 ## 2019/08/20
 ### html, css, javascript

-I'm a proponent of CSS over Javascript where at all possible.
+I'm a proponent of styles in CSS over styles in Javascript where at all possible.
 That said, sometimes we want to add a little bit of extra zest that requires JS.
 Today, we're taking a look at styling pseudo elements with Javascript for that little extra sparkle.

 ![a wave in the ocean](/_images/blog/wave.jpg)